ibm-cloud-docs/containers/cs_clusters.md

 ### Accessing clusters through the private service endpoint
 {: #access_on_prem}

-The Kubernetes master is accessible through the private service endpoint if authorized cluster users are in your {{site.data.keyword.Bluemix_notm}} private network or are connected to the private network through a [VPN connection](/docs/infrastructure/iaas-vpn?topic=VPN-gettingstarted-with-virtual-private-networking) or [{{site.data.keyword.Bluemix_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link).
-However, communication with the Kubernetes master over the private service endpoint must go through the <code>166.X.X.X</code> IP address range, which is not routable from a VPN connection or through {{site.data.keyword.Bluemix_notm}} Direct Link.
+The Kubernetes master is accessible through the private service endpoint if authorized cluster users are in your {{site.data.keyword.cloud_notm}} private network or are connected to the private network through a [VPN connection](/docs/infrastructure/iaas-vpn?topic=VPN-gettingstarted-with-virtual-private-networking) or [{{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link).
+However, communication with the Kubernetes master over the private service endpoint must go through the <code>166.X.X.X</code> IP address range, which is not routable from a VPN connection or through {{site.data.keyword.cloud_notm}} Direct Link.
 You can expose the private service endpoint of the master for your cluster users by using a private network load balancer (NLB).
-The private NLB exposes the private service endpoint of the master as an internal <code>10.X.X.X</code> IP address range that users can access with the VPN or {{site.data.keyword.Bluemix_notm}} Direct Link connection.
+The private NLB exposes the private service endpoint of the master as an internal <code>10.X.X.X</code> IP address range that users can access with the VPN or {{site.data.keyword.cloud_notm}} Direct Link connection.
 If you enable only the private service endpoint, you can use the Kubernetes dashboard or temporarily enable the public service endpoint to create the private NLB.
 {: shortdesc}

-1. If your network is protected by a company firewall, allow access to the {{site.data.keyword.Bluemix_notm}} and {{site.data.keyword.containerlong_notm}} API endpoints and ports.
+1. If your network is protected by a company firewall, allow access to the {{site.data.keyword.cloud_notm}} and {{site.data.keyword.containerlong_notm}} API endpoints and ports.
   1. [Allow access to the public endpoints for the `ibmcloud` API and the `ibmcloud ks` API in your firewall](/docs/containers?topic=containers-firewall#firewall_bx).
   2. [Allow your authorized cluster users to run `kubectl` commands](/docs/containers?topic=containers-firewall#firewall_kubectl).
 Note that you cannot test the connection to your cluster in step 6 until you expose the private service endpoint of the master to the cluster by using a private NLB.